tundish/addisonarches/addisonarches/sequences/stripeyhole/visiting_suite.rst

 [KAREN]_

-    And I keep my bag in the back and it's further away now and I can't sse it from where I am.
+    And I keep my bag in the back and it's further away now and I can't see it from where I am.

 [MARTIN]_